Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 ## Model Construction and Curation:
 The Pseudomonas putida KT2440 GEM was constructed using gene annotations, metabolic pathways, and biochemical data sourced from publicly available databases and scientific literature.
 The major curation steps include:

-**Extraction and Validation of Reactions**: Reactions were extracted from KEGG and BiGG databases and validated against the genome sequence of P. putida KT2440 from NCBI.
+**Extraction and Validation of Reactions**: Reactions were extracted from KEGG and BiGG databases and validated against the genome sequence of P. putida KT2440 from NCBI.\
-**Compartment-Specific Reactions and Metabolites**: Reactions were compartmentalized based on known subcellular locations, such as the cytoplasm, periplasm, and mitochondria.
+**Compartment-Specific Reactions and Metabolites**: Reactions were compartmentalized based on known subcellular locations, such as the cytoplasm, periplasm, and mitochondria.\
-**Filling Gaps**: Additional reactions, particularly for biodegradation of aromatic compounds and organic acid production, were added based on available literature and experimental data.
+**Filling Gaps**: Additional reactions, particularly for biodegradation of aromatic compounds and organic acid production, were added based on available literature and experimental data.\
-**Stoichiometric Consistency Checks**: Quality control measures were applied to ensure that the model is stoichiometrically and charge-balanced.
+**Stoichiometric Consistency Checks**: Quality control measures were applied to ensure that the model is stoichiometrically and charge-balanced.\
-Curation Steps:
+Curation Steps:\
-**Extracted reactions**: From KEGG, BiGG, and other metabolic pathway databases.
+Extracted reactions: From KEGG, BiGG, and other metabolic pathway databases.\
-Validation and gap-filling: Added missing reactions for known pathways, especially related to aromatic compound degradation and organic acid production.
+Validation and gap-filling: Added missing reactions for known pathways, especially related to aromatic compound degradation and organic acid production.\
 Quality checks: Ensured that the reactions followed mass and charge balance.

 ## Simulation Protocols: